- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 stop 4 – Olmsted Park

 The city of Holyoke asked the Olmsted Brothers to design a park here.
-In 1907 and 1908 they designed and helped Holyoke implement the park.
-There was a large driving track for cars and walkers.
-To the north was a wading pool, an open outdoor gymnasium, and an open play area for young people.
+In 1903 they drew up a prior PLAN of what it looked like before work was started.
+In 1906 to 1908 they designed and helped Holyoke implement the park.
+There was a large driving track for cars and walkers made out of cinders.
+To the north was a wading pool (completed in the spring of 1909), an open outdoor gymnasium with a running track (completed in 1908), and an open play area for young people (called the Little Folks Lawn).
+In 1906 the first of two ball fields was added.
+In 1907 a second baseball field (for younger people) and a cricket crease were added plus much grading was done of the land.
+The land to the south which once was not level and some of it part of the dingle were leveled.
 All of these features are gone.

 stop 5 – Sports Fields

 In 1937 tarred walkways, drives, and track were added.
 These were perhaps a drift away from an Olmsted design.